Viasat/halite/doc/jadeite/tutorial/halite_notebook-j.md

 {$type: tutorials.notebook/NewSpec$v1, isEphemeral: true, specName: "A", specVersion: 1, workspaceName: "my"}
 ```

+It is not possible to set the flag to a value of 'false', instead it is to be omitted.

 ```java
 {$type: tutorials.notebook/NewSpec$v1, isEphemeral: false, specName: "A", specVersion: 1, workspaceName: "my"}